 Attorneys are encouraged to subscribe to and observe the Utah Standards of Professionalism and Civility.

-Judge Nuffer's staff includes one career and three term law clerks.
+Judge Nuffer's staff includes one career and two term law clerks.
 Please check with the Case Manager about position openings.

 We welcome intern assistance at all times of the year.
 We have enjoyed full time or part time intern assistance.
 We limit intern positions to students who have completed their second year of law school.
 Please submit a letter, resume and writing sample to firstname.lastname@example.org.